Seneca-ICTOER/OPS445/docs/B-Assignments/assignment1b.md

 **Final Checks**

-  - `python3 CheckA1.py -f -v TestValidDate` to test your `valid_date()` function.
+  - `python3 checkA1.py -f -v TestValidDate` to test your `valid_date()` function.
-  - `python3 CheckA1.py -f -v TestFinal` to test the final version of your script.
+  - `python3 checkA1.py -f -v TestFinal` to test the final version of your script.

 **Submitting Your Code For Review**

   1. Push your code to GitHub before the deadline.

-        - Take the screenshots of the output of check scripts.
-Add the screenshots in the files named: finalSubmission\_TestValidDate.jpg, finalSubmission\_TestFinal.jpg
-        - Commit these two files to repository.
-        - Commits must be done before the deadline, a 20% deduction of marks applies to late submissions per day.
+        - Commits must be done before the deadline, a 10% deduction of marks applies to late submissions per day.

-  2. In addition, **submit your code and the screenshots (finalSubmission\_TestValidDate.jpg, finalSubmission\_TestFinal.jpg) to Blackboard**.
-A link will be provided

 ---

+### Appropriate

+All code must be **within scope for the course material.** Use of **LLMs is not permitted, and code that is outside of what has been taught in class will be given a zero and subject to an Academic Integrity Review**.

 ### Formatting And Style